uvarc/rc-website/content/userinfo/rivanna/software/mpi.md

 MPI is a standard that describes the behavior of a library.
 It is intended to be used with compiled languages (C/C++/Fortran).
 Several implementations of this standard exist.
 Rivanna supports OpenMPI for all our compilers and IntelMPI for the Intel compiler.
 MPI can also be used with the interpreted languages R and Python through packages that link to an implementation; on Rivanna these languages use OpenMPI.

 # Selecting Compiler and Implementation
 An MPI implementation must be built with a specific [compiler](/userinfo/rivanna/software/compilers).
 Consequently, only compilers for which MPI has been prepared can be used with it.
 All versions of the Intel compiler will have a corresponding IntelMPI.
 For OpenMPI run
 ```
 module spider openmpi
 ```
 This will respond with the versions of OpenMPI available.
 To see which version goes with which compiler, run
 ```
 module spider openmpi/<version>
 ```
 For example:
 ```
-module spider openmpi/2.1.5
+module spider {{< module-firstversion modulename="openmpi" >}}
 ```
 Example output:
 ```
 You will need to load all module(s) on any one of the lines below before the
-"openmpi/2.1.5" module is available to load.
+"{{< module-firstversion modulename="openmpi" >}}" module is available to load.
    gcc/system
    gcc/5.4.0
    gcc/7.1.0
 ```
-This shows that OpenMPI version 2.1.5 is available for the gcc system (4.8.5), 5.4.0, and 7.1.0 compilers.
+This shows that OpenMPI version {{< module-firstversion modulename="openmpi" >}} is available for the gcc system (4.8.5), 5.4.0, and 7.1.0 compilers.

 Once a choice of compiler and MPI implementation have been made, the modules must be loaded.
 First load the compiler, then the MPI.
 For instance, to use OpenMPI with gcc 7.1.0, run
 ```